 I can make this assumption, because I’ve been there myself and I’ve helped countless others in the same situation.
 There are so many different options these days and, unfortunately, most of those options just aren’t any good.

 You need to first eliminate all the useless LED lights.
 Then you need to decide which of the quality grow lights is best for your garden.
 It’s a daunting task.

-On this page, I’ve narrowed the choices on Amazon down to the 8 best LED grow lights on the market.
+To that end, I’ve narrowed the choices on Amazon down to the 6 best LED grow light series on the market.
 These lights give you the best results for a reasonable cost.
 I have not included any of the prohibitively expensive lights, nor any of the dirt cheap ones.

 Best LED Grow Lights: Summary Of Recommendations

 A lot of growers wrote in saying they didn’t want to read through each review and just wanted me to tell them which LED grow light is best.
 That’s why I added this short section.

 Best Light Overall

 The best overall LED grow light is one of the Phlizon COB series lights.
 They make 5 different wattages and while they are not the highest quality LED lights (see below), they offer the best overall value to growers.